Skip to Main Content

 Here are the steps to get a boat loan.

-4. Save for a down payment: With secured boat loans, you typically must provide a down payment equal to 10% to 20% of the boat’s retail price.
-This will affect the cost of the loan and how much your monthly payment will be.
+With secured boat loans, you typically must provide a down payment equal to 10% to 20% of the boat’s retail price.
+The down payment will affect the cost of the loan and how much your monthly payment will be.

-6. Prequalify: Prequalifying with multiple lenders won’t impact your credit.
+Prequalifying with multiple lenders won’t impact your credit.
 But it should be noted that prequalification doesn’t mean you’ll get the loan (and it might not be available for all types of boat loans).
 Your final rate may also differ after you apply.
+Compare the APRs, loan amounts, repayment periods, and funding time with different lenders.

-7. Apply for a loan: Fill out the application and submit.
-Once you formally apply, the lender will perform a hard credit pull, which will ding your credit temporarily.
-You may also have to submit additional documentation, such as W-2s, pay stubs, or bank statements, to prove you can afford payments.
+Fill out the personal loan application and submit it.
+Once you formally apply, most lenders perform a hard credit pull that can lower your credit score temporarily.
+You may also have to submit additional documentation, such as W-2s, pay stubs, or bank statements, as proof that you can afford payments.

-8. Buy your boat: Once your loan is approved, review the loan documents and sign if the terms are acceptable.
-Some lenders can fund your purchase as soon as the same or next business day.
-Some can take up to a week.
+Once your loan is approved, review the loan documents and sign if the terms are acceptable.
+Some lenders can fund your purchase as soon as the same or next business day, while others can take up to a week.
+Begin making your loan payments immediately to reduce your debt and maintain your credit score.

 Learn More: How To Get a Personal Loan